 Two Sides of the Minimum Wage Coin

-Should we increase minimum wage rates?
+Should we increase federal minimum wage 2020 rates?
 Should we increase them to $15?
 That’s an interesting conversation between groups right now.
 On the one side, some warn that increasing minimum wage will have negative effects by eliminating jobs because employers will hire less or cut back on hours.
 They believe it could also lead to steep increases in prices overall as businesses try to balance an increased compensation demand with their need for increased income to make it all work.
 On the other side of the coin, some say the higher wage rates will result in positive effects including stimulating the economy and reducing taxpayer spending on assistance programs.

-Seattle said yes to a $15 minimum wage, jumping from $9.47 with future increases expected.
+Seattle said yes to a $15 minimum hourly wage, jumping from $9.47 with future increases expected.
 Was this a good decision?
 Depends who you ask.

 One thing is for sure, compensation rate is a hot topic, especially for hourly employees.

 The job market is hot right now.
 Unemployment is low and open positions are high.
 Yet, many business owners are still feeling the struggle of finding and retaining qualified individuals.
 One way to relieve that pressure is by taking a good look at your compensation plan for your open positions.
 Make sure you review the state and federal rates for minimum wage if you hire hourly employees.
 You should plan to meet or exceed these rates.
 Candidates are seeking higher pay, even in the hourly space.
 So if you can sweeten the pot by offering an enticing compensation, you’ll edge out your competition for those qualified individuals.